claimvantage/sfdx-jenkins-shared-library/README.md

   }
   ```
   SOAP has a size limit when it comes to deployments and if you exceed that size (if you push a large amount of static resources for example) the deployment will stop and give an error:

-  -ERROR: Maximum size of request reached.
-Maximum size of request is 52428800 bytes-
+  _ERROR: Maximum size of request reached.
+Maximum size of request is 52428800 bytes_

   Zipping static resource files can be a way to avoid this but this removes history tracking in source control and if the zip exceeds the size limit the deployment will still error.
 A better way around this is to make SFDX use a REST API instead.
 It is worth noting that the REST API logs you out of an org more frequently: as such it may be better to use REST as the default in Jenkins builds (of large sizes) but only use REST as the initial deployment API for scratch/ customer orgs and use SOAP from then out for it’s convenience.